Ethiopian Airlines Flight 302: "The pain is unbearable" | DW | 09.03.2020

 It was a beautiful Sunday morning in Addis Ababa when World Bank employee Max Thabiso Edkins boarded the Ethiopian Airlines flight to Nairobi.
 The son of a German media consultant and a South African filmmaker, Edkins was on his way to attend a United Nations Environment Programme conference — as were many others on board.
 But none of them ever arrived in Nairobi.

-The Boeing 737 MAX crashed about 62 km southeast of Addis Ababa Airport, killing all 157 passengers.
+The Boeing 737 MAX crashed about 62 kilometers (38.5 miles) southeast of Addis Ababa Airport, killing all 157 passengers.
 "You cannot describe this feeling, it is horrific, the pain is unbearable," Don Edkins, father of Max Thabiso Edkins, told DW.
 "We have to find ways to live with it."

 Hymns and offerings